In a Nutshell

 Refinancing a car loan involves taking on a new loan to pay off the balance of your existing car loan.
 Most of these loans are secured by a car and paid off in fixed monthly payments over a predetermined period of time — usually a few years.

-If you’re still unsure whether refinancing a car loan is right for you, read on to learn about when it typically makes the most sense.
+People generally refinance their auto loans to save money, as refinancing could score you a lower interest rate.
+If you’re unsure whether refinancing a car loan is right for you, read on to learn about the pros and cons and when it may make the most sense.

 When should you refinance your car?